Henry VIII and His Six Wives: Plot

 On his deathbed, Henry VIII reflects upon his long reign, and especially the crucial part his six marriages have played.
 The bulk of the film is depicted in flashback, while the dying Henry is surrounded by his family and courtiers.

 Henry's first queen is the Spanish princess Catherine of Aragon.
 The young pair are in the midst of celebrating the birth of their son, only to be told that he has died.
 Henry and Catherine mourn their child together, and hope for another soon.
 Many years pass, during which time Catherine only produces one living daughter, Mary.
 Henry confides to Thomas More that he fears the marriage is cursed by God, as Catherine was previously wed to Henry's late older brother, Arthur, although Catherine proclaimed the marriage was not consummated.

 Henry woos Anne Boleyn, a lady at court, who refuses to sleep with him unless she is his wife.
 Henry presses the Vatican to annul his marriage to Catherine.
-When that fails, he has Cardinal Wolsey removed from office and himself made head of the new Church of England.
+When that fails, he has Cardinal Thomas Wolsey removed from office and himself made head of the new Church of England.
 The marriage annulled, Catherine is sent away from court, and Anne is crowned the new queen.
 Anne also fails to produce a male heir, giving birth to a daughter, Elizabeth.
 Henry loses interest in Anne and starts courting Jane Seymour, another lady of the court.
 Thomas Cromwell, protégé of Cardinal Wolsey, observes Henry's interest in Jane and assists him by presenting a false case of Anne's infidelity with various men of the court, including her own brother, George Boleyn.
 Anne is beheaded in the Tower of London.

 Henry marries Jane Seymour, who successfully returns Princess Mary to royal favour and has opinions on the matter of religion, asking for pardons for the participants of the Pilgrimage of Grace.
 Jane gives birth to Henry's long-sought male heir, Edward, but she dies soon after.